Beaufort West Local Municipality: Geography

 The municipality covers an area of 21917 km2, making it the largest local municipality in the Western Cape and the sixth-largest in South Africa.
 It is located in the furthest northeastern part of the province in the Great Karoo.
 It abuts on the Karoo Hoogland Municipality to the northwest, the Ubuntu Municipality to the north, the Dr Beyers Naudé Municipality to the southeast, the Prince Albert Municipality to the south and the Laingsburg Municipality to the southwest.

+Demographics

+At the time of the South African National Census of 2022, the population of the municipality was 72,972 people, a 47.2% increase from 2011.
+77.5% of the population identified as "Coloured," 15.7% as "Black African," and 5% White.

 According to the 2011 census the municipality has a population of 49,586 people in 13,089 households.
 Of this population, 73.5% describe themselves as "Coloured", 16.3% as "African", and 9.2% as "White".
 The first language of 84.3% of the population is Afrikaans, while 10.7% speak Xhosa and 2.5% speak English.

 The main town in the municipality is Beaufort West, which as of 2011 has a population of 34,085.
 Murraysburg (pop.
 5,069) is situated in the far east of the municipality.
 Nelspoort (pop.
 1,699) is situated northeast of Beaufort West, while Merweville (pop.
 1,592) is in the far west of the municipality.